 As it sounds, don't expect any amount of reasoning will make people change any of their habits, the only entity able to perform this miracle is TV, the magic window showing “what everyone does” (fashion) or, better said, what from money point of view is convenient to make them believe everyone does.
 Time to time people are re-programmed in this way, upgraded to a new, optimized, “consumption-production machine” version.

 As an illustrative real life example let's take a fashion leisure activity; in the few places where still some piece of nature survives (here in Europe there are left only what they call “natural parks,” that seem nature seen from afar) you won't see people going there to take a break from noise and pollution, on the contrary they go there to practice motocross and quad almost exclusively (I live in a small urbanization right next to one of these natural parks, so I know what I'm talking about.)
-For the reasons already explained this happens all around the world, except for those places without uncensored TV or purchase power (if moving to a smaller apartment and feeding your children with fast food only don't still let you afford some of these expensive toys, as well as to be in tune with the rest of trendy tends, it's because you're surely suffering the “unhealthy” economy of some “undeveloped” country.)
+For the reasons already explained this happens all around the world, except for those places without uncensored TV or purchase power (if moving to a smaller apartment and feeding your children with fast food you still can't afford some of these expensive toys it's because you're surely suffering the “unhealthy” economy of some “undeveloped” country.)
 It's obvious that people have been “programmed” to consume oil in any activity, the more the better.
-If you ask those idiots with their quads damaging the little forests still standing why they do it they'll respond it's their “favorite sport,” when it's neither one thing nor the other, a sport should be a healthful activity and, favorite?, how can someone be convinced he's doing what he wants when he can see everyone around the globe doing exactly the same?
+If you ask those idiots with their quads damaging the little forests still standing why they do it they'll respond it's their “favorite sport.”
+How can someone be convinced he's doing what he wants when he can see everyone around the globe doing exactly the same?
 Undoubtedly, for the human being, denial is the most important resource.